Initial Teacher Training Bursaries and Scholarships

 • a UK doctoral degree, not including honorary doctorates

-Trainees with an ordinary degree, aegrotat ordinary degree, postgraduate certificate (PGCert) or diploma (PGDip) only are not eligible for a bursary.
+Trainees with a third class degree, an ordinary degree, aegrotat ordinary degree, postgraduate certificate (PGCert) or diploma (PGDip) only are not eligible for a bursary.

 Overseas degree qualification equivalency